 A work-around found through an article from How To Geek that led me to Ruffle, has been working for me on my laptop.
 Please note that the instructions do require downloading and unzipping a file to add an extension to Chrome.

-The work-around above may be helpful to use games with Flash at some websites like Galactic Phonics, Literactive, Professor Garfield, and more found at the Symbaloo collections.
+The work-around above may be helpful to use games with Flash at some websites like Galactic Phonics, Literactive, and more found at the Symbaloo collections.
+Sadly, Professor Garfield and clever learner, both excellent for phonemic awareness, have not been working at this writing.

 After learning about Consonant Digraphs with short vowels at the end of the SOUND OUT WORDS section (II.c), and about Bossy R (III.b), it is time to learn about words that have BOTH!
 Words like…